Capture the Flag event with Debricked and Lund University

 CTF-Event with Lund University

-Debricked, in cooperation with the Department of Electrical and Information Technology, Lund University, hosted a Capture the Flag competition for students at the university.
+Debricked, in cooperation with the Department of Electrical and Information Technology, Lund University, hosted a Capture the Flag (CTF) competition for students at the university.
 The event attracted more than 50 students from 8 different programs, forming in total 17 teams.
 The evening consisted of food, beverages, snacks, but most importantly cybersecurity related challenges for the students to dive into and solve.
 The challenges were tailored to be suitable for both beginners and for more experienced people and all teams managed to solve at least some problems.

+The CTF was given in jeopardy style, where the groups could choose from a collection of different challenges.
 The challenges covered well known CTF topics, including cryptography, reverse engineering, pwning, web security and a miscellaneous category.
 The latter had challenges such as lockpicking, password attacks and hardware security.

 After a short presentation and walkthrough of rules and hints, the competition started.
 Each group found a suitable and comfortable spot in a study or computer room, grabbed some food and started combating the challenges.
 While most problems could be solved using a regular computer, some of them required physical vicinity to a piece of hardware.
 One even required them to take a walk through the campus in order to locate the flag.